 Pricing Transparency and Self-Funded Plans

 With a self-funded plan, an employer assumes the financial responsibility of covering its employees' healthcare costs.
 It collects premiums from the employees covered by the plan and makes its own contributions to the plan.
 Ideally, the funds collected are more than enough to cover the cost of employees' care throughout the year.
-Providing plan participants with useful information about healthcare costs and the ability to compare prices at various providers can help self-funded plans keep their costs down.
+Providing plan participants with useful information about healthcare costs and opportunity to compare prices at various providers can help self-funded plans keep their costs down.

 Self-funded plans offer the opportunity to customize healthcare coverage based on the needs of employees.
 In some cases, they are also lower risk for companies, as the risk pool is made up of employees at the company and no one else.